SseEpIdEh/Linear_Regression/README.md

-Project :
+**Project:**
-**Ecommerce Clothing Sales Analysis**
+Ecommerce Clothing Sales Analysis

-**This project aims to analyze the sales data of an Ecommerce company based in New York City that sells clothing online.
+This project aims to analyze the sales data of an Ecommerce company based in New York City that sells clothing online.
 The company also offers in-store style and clothing advice sessions to customers.
-The analysis will provide valuable insights into customer behavior, preferences, and trends, which can help optimize sales strategies and improve the overall customer experience.**
+The analysis will provide valuable insights into customer behavior, preferences, and trends, which can help optimize sales strategies and improve the overall customer experience.

 Project Overview:
 **The project will cover the following key aspects:**